-Gluten free Linzertorte cookies are one of the few desserts that can be described as dainty, impressive and delicious.
+Gluten free Linzertorte cookies are one of the few desserts that can be described as dainty, impressive, versatile and delicious.
 This gluten free cookie recipe proves they can be easy to make, too!

 Beat butter and sugar with an electric mixer until light and fluffy.
 Add in egg and beat.
 Slowly stir in the dry ingredients: ground almonds, gfJules Gluten Free™ All Purpose Flour, baking powder, cinnamon and salt.
 Mix until thoroughly incorporated.
 Shape dough into a disc and wrap tightly with plastic wrap.
 Chill in the refrigerator for at least 2 hours, or until cold and no longer sticky.

 Preheat oven to 375° F (static) or 350° F (convection).